Skip to Main Content

 Examples of Alt Text

 Though it’s easy to add alt text, it is deceptively challenging to write.
-I won’t cover every permutation of alt text,2 but I’ll give a few examples.
+I won’t cover every permutation of alt text, ((For a more-comprehensive overview of alt text, read the aforementioned WebAIM article.
+It’s very thorough.)) but I’ll give a few examples.
 The primary job of an alt text author is to consider the information that the image conveys to a sighted person and “translate” that into a clear and concise phrase or sentence.

 An Image With Text